ramgeart/uithub-local/README.md

 Flatten a local Git repository into a single text dump with an approximate token count.

 ## About
 Uithub-local packages repository contents into plain text, JSON or HTML dumps.
 Use it to prep code for large-context LLMs or save lightweight archives.
+It now includes a built-in REST API and Docker support.

 ## Quick Start